-- Removes incorrect copy counts from metarecord search results pages - Electronic resources now display in the browse interfaces
+- · Removes incorrect copy counts from metarecord search results pages - Electronic resources now display in the browse interfaces - Restores ability to request password resets

-• The example Apache 2.4 configuration now enables remoteip.

-• Improves syntax in the fm idl file.
+- The example Apache 2.4 configuration now enables remoteip. - Improves syntax in the fm_idl file.

-We would like to thank the following individuals who contributed code, tests and documentation patches to the 3.1.8 point release of Evergreen:
+We would like to thank the following individuals who contributed code, tests and documentation patches to the 3.2.2 point release of Evergreen:

 - · Jason Boyer

 - Galen Charlton

-- Garry Collum
+- · Garry Collum

 - Bill Erickson

 - Rogan Hamby

-- Rosie Le Faive
+- · Rosie Le Faive

 - Jeanette Lundgren

 - Kathy Lussier

+- Michele Morgan

 - Mike Rylander

 - Jane Sandberg

-- · Janet Schrader
+- Janet Schrader

 - Chris Sharp

 - Ben Shum

-- · Remington Steed
+- Remington Steed

 - Jason Stephenson

-- Cesar Velez

-- Dan Wells
+- Cesar Velez - Dan Wells

-This release contains bug fixes improving on Evergreen 3.1.6.
-All bug fixes refer to the web staff client unless otherwise specified.
+This release contains bug fixes improving on Evergreen 3.2.0.

-- Adds several columns to the items out grid. - Adds the ability to copy patron addresses to the clipboard. - Fixes several issues with adding new items and call numbers. - Adds links to catalog records from the query and pending tabs of the Record Buckets interface. - Corrects the date format used in several bucket interfaces. - Adds a loading spinner to interfaces that are embedded in the web staff client via iframe (such as the catalog).
+- Adds several columns to the items out grid. - Adds the ability to copy patron addresses to the clipboard. - Fixes several issues with adding new items and call numbers. - Adds links to catalog records from the query and pending tabs of the Record Buckets interface. - Corrects the date format used in several bucket interfaces. - Adds a loading spinner to interfaces that are embedded in the web staff client via iframe (such as the catalog). - The new Angular 6 interfaces now use the correct favicon.

-We would like to thank the following individuals who contributed code, tests and documentation patches to the 3.1.7 point release of Evergreen:
+We would like to thank the following individuals who contributed code, tests and documentation patches to the 3.2.1 point release of Evergreen:

 - John Amundson

 - a. bellenir

-- Jason Boyer
+- · Jason Boyer

 - Galen Charlton

 - Garry Collum

 - Dawn Dale

 - Bill Erickson

-- Jason Etheridge

 - Kathy Lussier

 - Mike Rylander

 - Jane Sandberg

 - Jason Stephenson

 - Cesar Velez